• HOME

 The Ultimate Sayulita Bucket List!

-1. Take photos at the colorful flag street (“Slap Street”)
+1. Take photos at the colorful Flag Street (“Slap Street”)

 Arguably the busiest and cutest street in Sayulita is the Calle Delfines, or what’s locally dubbed as “Slap Street.”
-But I just call it flag street!
-It is a cute restaurant-lined street with hundreds of colorful flags (known as papel picado) strung above between palm trees.
+But I just call it Flag Street!
+It is a cute restaurant-lined street with hundreds of colorful flags (known asย papel picado) strung above between palm trees.

 Coming here to walk under the flags is a popular thing to do in Sayulita for first-time visitors.
 Everyone has to get their picture taken under the flags!
 Though if you do, you best go early!
 After 10 am, it will start getting pretty busy as the tourists arrive for a day of sightseeing and surfing.